Academic Planning Guide

 Engineering Pathway Graduation Recognition Requirements

-The Engineering Pathway Honor Award recognizes Engineering Pathway Completers who also complete the pathway with high scholarship with a Blue PLTW graduation stole.
+The Engineering Pathway Honor Award recognizes Engineering Pathway Completers who complete the pathway with high scholarship with a Blue PLTW graduation stole.
 Students must earn a B or better for 8 semesters of Engineering courses.
-The B or better grade must be earned in Intro to Engineering Design, Principles of Engineering, Digital Electronics, Applied Engineering, Engineering Design & Development, and Computer Science Principles.
+The B or better grade must be earned in Engineering core courses including both semesters of Engineering Design & Development, the capstone class.
+The Engineering core courses are Intro to Engineering Design, Principles of Engineering, Digital Electronics, Applied Engineering, and Engineering Design & Development.

 Notes: